By Bill Hartzel, SVP, Emergent BioSolutions and Andy Goll, President, Weiler Engineering, Inc.

 - Breakage — As with anything made of glass, traditional packaging has a higher probability for breakage.
 This can happen during the packaging process, shipping, and even during use.
 Glass shards can present a danger to employees and potentially patients.
 It can also affect productivity if extended downtime is needed for clean-up.

 - Lack of Flexibility — Glass packaging is usually bottles, which limits a manufacturer to a cylindrical design.
 With B/F/S, a drug company has more options as to how they want to deliver the medication to the patient.
-A container could be any shape, making packaging more efficient and weight of the shipment lighter.
+A container could be any shape, making packaging more efficient and the weight of the shipment lighter.
 This has the potential to facilitate the global distribution of biologics, such as vaccines.
 Ultimately, B/F/S provides primary container design freedom.

 Despite the benefits of B/F/S over glass, there are some critical considerations a manufacturer must make before they can begin to utilize plastic packaging for their biological product.